Hug0lmn/Financial-Regulation-RAG/README.md

 ### 1. Expand and Diversify the Regulatory Corpus
 - Add Basel II/III/IV, EBA Guidelines, and local regulatory frameworks.
-- Improve the cleaning pipeline with modular components.
+- Improve the cleaning pipeline with modular components and specialized structure.
-- Reduce user-dependent preprocessing decisions by detecting text structure.

 ### 2. Develop a Streamlit Interface
 - Simple UI to query the corpus and visualize retrieval results.